ietf-wg-cats/draft-ietf-cats-metric-definition/draft-ietf-cats-metric-definition.md

 - Storage: Available space, read speed, write speed.
 - Delay: Time taken to process a request.

-L0 metrics do not need to be classified and they are just some basic information for higher levels of metrics which will be described in the following sections.
+L0 metrics serve as foundational data and do not require classification.
+They provide basic information that supports higher-level metrics, which will be detailed in the following sections.

 L0 metrics can be encoded into an Application Programming Interface (API), such as a RESTful API, and can be solution-specific.
 Different resources can have their own metrics, each conveying unique information about their status.
 These metrics can generally have units, such as bits per second (bps) or floating point instructions per second (flops).